 Drug Interactions With Medical Marijuana

-While marijuana and Cymbalta can be used for similar purposes, you should take caution if you use them together.
+While marijuana and Cymbalta can be used for similar purposes, you should use caution if you take them together.
 Some of their side effects are also similar, which means they could be magnified if the two substances are taken together.

 Drugs.com classifies the interaction between Cymbalta and marijuana as moderate.
-According to their guide, doctors should only recommend the combination in special circumstances.
-So, how dangerous the interactions will depend on your individual circumstances — your doctor will determine if the benefits outweigh the risks and you try taking both together, closely monitor your symptoms and stay in touch with your physician.
+According to the site’s guide, doctors should recommend the combination only in special circumstances.
+If you and your doctor decide that the benefits outweigh the risks and you try taking both together, closely monitor your symptoms and stay in touch with your physician.

 Cannabis as a Replacement for Cymbalta

-Marijuana can relieve depression symptoms.
-Research indicates patients who use medical marijuana experience less depression than patients who don’t use it.
-Contrary to popular belief, cannabis doesn’t increase depression symptoms — instead, the health problems that make patients want to use medical marijuana can also cause depression.
+Marijuana may relieve depression symptoms, for example.
+Research has shown that patients who use medical marijuana experience less depression than patients who don’t use it.

-As you may already guess, cannabis helps lessen anxiety, too.
-One of the major components of marijuana, cannabidiol, has reduced anxiety in clinical trial subjects.
+Cannabis can ease anxiety as well.
+One of the major components of marijuana, cannabidiol (CBD), was found to reduce anxiety in clinical trial subjects.
 Since marijuana can also heighten anxiety, monitor your symptoms closely if you medicate with cannabis.

-Medical marijuana has a long, documented history of treating chronic pain.
-The National Pain Report states that 62% of medical marijuana patients felt that cannabis relieved their pain very effectively.
-Conversely, only 10% of study participants thought Cymbalta was very effective.
+Chronic pain is one of the most common uses of medical marijuana.
+According to the National Pain Report, 62% of medical marijuana patients said that cannabis relieved their pain very effectively.
+Meanwhile, 10% of study participants thought Cymbalta was very effective.